Decorative

 Envisioning a new future leveraging the endocannabinoid system to treat diseases with significant unmet needs.

 At Skye Bioscience we are focused on leveraging an important physiological system, the endocannabinoid system, that has only been recognized since the 1990s and is relatively underappreciated as a target for drug development.
-We aim to develop novel, impactful drugs with strong potential to treat glaucoma and other significant disease areas involving fibrotic, inflammatory and metabolic processes by initially targeting the CB1 receptor.
+We aim to develop novel, impactful drugs with strong potential to treat obesity, glaucoma and other significant disease areas involving fibrotic, inflammatory and metabolic processes by initially targeting the CB1 receptor.

 Tapping into a world of potential